-In order to promote safety and navigability on the coast, the Norwegian Coastal Administration monitors traffic in the following ways:
+To promote safety and navigability on the coast, Vessel Traffic Service centres monitor maritime traffic in the following ways:

 In regulated VTS areas

-The maritime traffic control centres monitor and regulate the ship traffic in regulated geographic areas along the Norwegian coast.
-Established radar sensors, video cameras, meteorological sensors, the Norwegian Coastal Administration's AIS chain, and the SafeSeaNet Norway (SSNN) messaging and reporting system for ship traffic are important support tools for the traffic control centres in this area.
+The Vessel Traffic Service (VTS) centres monitor and regulate the ship traffic in regulated geographic areas along the Norwegian coast.
+Established radar sensors, video cameras, meteorological sensors, the Norwegian Coastal Administration's AIS chain, and the SafeSeaNet Norway (SSNN) ship reporting system for ship traffic are important support tools for the traffic control centres in this area.

 Outside regulated VTS areas